exploratory-io/book/import/postgresql.md

-# MySQL Data Import
+# PostgreSQL Database Data Import

-You can quickly import data from your MySQL Database into Exploratory.
+You can quickly import data from your PostgreSQL Database into Exploratory.

-## 1. Open MySQL Import dialog
+## 1. Open PostgreSQL Import dialog

 Select 'Import Remote Data' from Add New Data Frame menu.

 ![](images/import-remote-data.png)

-Click MySQL DB to select.
+Click PostgreSQL to select.

 ![](images/mysql.png)